-History of Pakiki Kids
+History of Pākiki Kids

-Pakiki Kids first opened for classes in February 2011 after more than a year of planning by a dedicated group of Dunedin parents, principals and teachers.
-From its beginnings until December 2015, Pakiki Kids was located at North East Valley Normal School and was managed by the Dunedin Gifted Kids Charitable Trust.
+Pākiki Kids first opened for classes in February 2011 after more than a year of planning by a dedicated group of Dunedin parents, principals and teachers.
+From its beginnings until December 2015, Pākiki Kids was located at North East Valley Normal School and was managed by the Dunedin Gifted Kids Charitable Trust.

-At the beginning of 2016, Pakiki Kids transitioned to Dunedin North Intermediate and is now being run by the Dunedin North Intermediate Board of Trustees with DNI Principal Heidi Hayward as the primary management leader.
-There are two Pakiki Kids paid staff members - the Lead Teacher and the Coordinator.
+At the beginning of 2016, Pākiki Kids transitioned to Dunedin North Intermediate and is now being run by the Dunedin North Intermediate Board of Trustees with DNI Principal Heidi Hayward as the primary management leader.
+There are three Pākiki Kids paid staff members - two Teachers and the Coordinator.

-How Pakiki Kids works and is funded
+How Pākiki Kids works and is funded

-New schools are always to become PK Cluster Schools - please contact the PK Coordinator if you could like more information about becoming a Cluster School and what it involves.
+Local schools individually decide whether or not they will be a Pākiki Kids Cluster School as this requires a financial contribution.
+New schools are always welcome to become PK Cluster Schools - please contact the Pākiki Kids Coordinator if you would like more information about becoming a Cluster School and what it involves.

-Students are referred to Pakiki Kids by their school principal.
+Students are referred to Pākiki Kids by their school principal if they attend a PK Cluster School.
 However, parents are also encouraged to talk to their child's classroom teacher or principal if they think their child might benefit from the programme.

-Applications to attend Paiki Kids
+Applications to attend Pākiki Kids